A degeneration approach to Skoda's Division Theorem: Introduction

 instead of the weaker

-(see Theorem 2 in \cite{Varolin2008b}).
-In particular, in the special case $\I\ddbar\lambda \geq 0$, the two conditions are clearly the same and Theorem \ref{thm:L2-extension} recovers the hyperplane case of Berndtsson and Lempert's Theorem \cite[Theorem 3.8]{BerndtssonLempert2016}.
+In particular, the two conditions are clearly the same in the special case $\I\ddbar\lambda \geq 0$ and Theorem \ref{thm:L2-extension} recovers the hyperplane case of Berndtsson and Lempert's Theorem \cite[Theorem 3.8]{BerndtssonLempert2016}.

 A key role in the proof of Theorem \ref{thm:L2-extension}, which is summarized in Section \ref{sec:L2-extension}, will be played by the seemingly innocuous Lemma \ref{lemma:calculusEstimate}.
-This slightly improved version of \cite[Lemma 3.4]{BerndtssonLempert2016} is indeed what allows us to prove the theorem without the assumption that $\I\ddbar\lambda\geq0$, simplifying at the same time the proof.
+This slightly improved version of \cite[Lemma 3.4]{BerndtssonLempert2016} is indeed what allows us to prove the theorem under the assumption \eqref{eq:l2-curvature-condition} rather than $\I\ddbar\lambda\geq0$, and at the same time simplify the proof.

 The assumption that $\codim_X Z = 1$ in Theorem \ref{thm:L2-extension} makes the statement and the proof cleaner but is not really needed.
 As remarked in Section \ref{sec:L2-higherCodim} (in particular Theorem \ref{thm:L2-nonAdjoint}), in fact minimal modifications of the same arguments prove analogous statements for $Z$ of higher codimension.